The Reidemeister spectrum of split metacyclic groups: Preliminaries

 \subsection{Character theory}

 As mentioned in the introduction, we will determine Reidemeister numbers by counting fixed irreducible characters.
-In this section, we provide a precise statement and proof of this result, together with other necessary tools regarding irreducible characters. \begin{defin} Let \(G\) be a finite group.
-The \emph{dual group} is the group \(\dual{G} := \Hom(G, \Cunits)\) of group homomorphisms from \(G\) to \(\Cunits\).
-Note that \(\dual{G}\) is abelian.
+In this section, we provide a precise statement and proof of this result, together with other necessary tools regarding irreducible characters.